 Best supper spots

-Save some room for dinner, because Little Italy pulls out all the stops when it comes to finding that savory spot for supper.
+- Save some room for dinner, because Little Italy pulls out all the stops when it comes to finding that savory spot for dinner.
 Pull up a chair and eat your heart out at Francesca's Cucina, a family-owned favorite in the heart of Little Italy.
+Most recently voted Syracuse’s Hottest Destination by locals and visitor alike in 2022.